xetdata/pyxet/README.md

 [![Documentation Status](https://readthedocs.org/projects/pyxet/badge/?version=latest)](https://pyxet.readthedocs.io/en/latest/?badge=latest)
 [![Discord](https://img.shields.io/discord/1100889165777862807)](https://discord.gg/KCzmjDaDdC)

-pyxet is a Python library that provides a lightweight interface for the [XetHub](https://xethub.com/) platform.

 ### Note: This project is just getting started.
 Please join our [Discord server](https://discord.gg/KCzmjDaDdC) to get involved.
 To stay informed about updates please star this repo and sign up for [XetHub](https://xethub.com/user/sign_up) to get the newsletter.

+## What is it?

+pyxet is a Python library that provides a lightweight interface for the [XetHub](https://xethub.com/) platform.

-## Features
+## Preliminary Features (more to come, get involved!)

 1. A filesystem interface:
     * [fsspec](https://filesystem-spec.readthedocs.io)